 - Identification of appropriate and accurate statistical methods/models

 - Bioinformatics (“omics”) data analysis

 - EHR/EMR and other healthcare data integration and analytics

 - Wearable device stream data analysis and modeling

 - Complex data visualization

 Management and operation

-- A service user will complete and submit an online service request form;
+- A service user will complete and contact

 - The CCS Committee will evaluate, identify and match the service request with the expertise of service providers;

 - When a service provider is identified and responds to the request, the CCS Staff Coordinator will help to schedule the first meeting for the service user, the potential service provider, and a CCS Committee member to further evaluate the need for expertise and skill sets for the project.
 If necessary, different or additional service providers may be called in;

 - For a large project that requires a multidisciplinary team of service providers, the CCS Committee will help to identify and organize the service team with an appointed team leader to work with the service user;